reox/pcb2metalab/README.md

   This is fine as long as we use a very small one.
 0.5 or 0.6 mm are very good.
 0.3mm are better for milling but they are too short to mill through the whole pcb.
+* It seems that the touchoff of the size is quite difficult now.
+  While you run pcb2gcode note the size of the board.
+  These values will be the right upper corner.
+  Otherwise you can touch of at 0 / 0, which will be the left lower corner.